6Tom/Addition-to-TT-Selection-Toys/README.md

 [![license](https://img.shields.io/github/license/6Tom/Addition-to-TT-Selection-Toys?color=blue)](./LICENSE)

-This is a small addition to the SketchUp extension "[TT Selection Toys](https://github.com/thomthom/SelectionTools)" created by [Thomas Thomassen](https://github.com/thomthom).
+This is a small addition to the SketchUp extension "[TT Selection Toys](https://github.com/thomthom/SelectionTools)" which was created by [Thomas Thomassen](https://github.com/thomthom).

 ## Features